Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

-Once again, he returned to Iraq in 1968 but fled again when the regime turned deadly for leftists.
+Once again, he returned to Iraq in 1968 but fled again when the regime turned deadly for its opponents.
 In 1980, he returned and Saddam Hussein sent the poet to Madrid as a diplomat.

-Of his experiences in exile, al-Bayati has remarked that they were "tormenting experience" and that "I always dream at night that I am in Iraq and hear its heart beating and smell its fragrance carried by the wind, especially after midnight when it's quiet."
+Of his time in exile, al-Bayati has remarked that it was a "tormenting experience" and that "I always dream at night that I am in Iraq and hear its heart beating and smell its fragrance carried by the wind, especially after midnight when it's quiet."

-According to family members, al-Bayati spent his last few years in Syrian cafes with fellow Iraqi exiles like himself, reminiscing about Iraqi in peaceful days when poets and artists were making literary history.
+According to family members, al-Bayati spent his last few years in Syrian cafes with fellow Iraqi exiles like himself, reminiscing about Iraq in peaceful days when poets and artists were making literary history.